caseyg/awesome/TOPICS.md

 ## data-extraction

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 Search, scrape, and clean the web for AI agents.
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The API to search, scrape, and interact with the web at scale. 🔥

 ## html-to-markdown

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 Search, scrape, and clean the web for AI agents.
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The API to search, scrape, and interact with the web at scale. 🔥

 *   [inhumantsar/slurp](https://github.com/inhumantsar/slurp) - Slurps webpages and saves them as clean, uncluttered Markdown.
 Think Pocket, but better.

 ## scraper

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 Search, scrape, and clean the web for AI agents.
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The API to search, scrape, and interact with the web at scale. 🔥

 *   [bjesus/pipet](https://github.com/bjesus/pipet) - Swiss-army tool for scraping and extracting data from online assets, made for hackers